Alhuin/alfred-random-usernames/README.md

 5 settings are available:
 - `Number of generated usernames`: How many usernames should be generated at once (default is 5)
-- `Numbers suffix max value`: The maximum number of the numbers suffix (default is 5000)
+- `Number suffix max value`: The maximum number of the number suffix (default is 5000)
-- `Add a numbers suffix`: If a numbers suffix should be added to the usernames (default is True)
+- `Add a number suffix`: If a number suffix should be added to the usernames (default is True)
-- `Custom adjectives dictionary`: Provide your own adjectives dictionnary (optional .txt file, example: [data/adjectives](data/adjectives.txt))
+- `Custom adjectives dictionary`: Provide your own adjectives dictionnary (.txt file, default is [data/adjectives](data/adjectives.txt))
+- `Custom nouns dictionary`: Provide your own nouns dictionnary (.txt file, default is [data/nouns.txt](data/nouns.txt))
+- `Use wonderwords`: external package for random words generation
 - `Capitalize adjectives`: If the adjective part of the usernames should be capitalized (default is True)
-- `Custom nouns dictionary`: Provide your own nouns dictionnary (optional .txt file, example: [data/nouns.txt](data/nouns.txt))
 - `Capitalize nouns`: If the noun part of the usernames should be capitalized (default is True)

 ### Usage